What exactly is an accommodation?

 When do I have to comply with a student’s request for accommodations?

 The law provides the student with a disability the right to request accommodations from SCTCC once he/she has provided the college with appropriate documentation.
 In some cases, SCTCC may allow for temporary services while a student is in the process of obtaining documentation of his/her disability.
-The documentation is kept by the Disability Services, and is held in a confidential manner.
-Privacy laws protect students from have to disclose such information from most people, including faculty and staff.
+The documentation is kept by Disability Services, and is held in a confidential manner.
+Privacy laws protect students from having to disclose such information from most people, including faculty and staff.
 Disability Services staff ask students to discuss their accommodations with faculty and staff directly and to provide you with their Accommodations Plan once it is approved.
 When you are notified of the accommodation(s), you should honor them immediately.

 What happens if I do not provide the formally requested accommodation?

-The student can take legal action against you and/or the SCTCC.
+The student can take legal action against you and/or SCTCC.
 Denial of accommodations could be considered a violation of a student’s civil rights.
 Colleges and universities cannot discriminate against qualified people with disabilities in recruitment, admission, or treatment after admission.
 If you have concerns about a particular accommodation request you should discuss it with Disability Services.